 It is best if complaints are made quickly once any informal procedures have been exhausted.
-Save in exceptional circumstances at the absolute discretion of the Academy Trust no complaint will be considered if it is made more than eight school weeks after the event.
+Save in exceptional circumstances at the absolute discretion of MIAG Independent Schools, no complaint will be considered if it is made more than eight school weeks after the event.